abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationchromium.md

 # Build a simple application `chromium` from scratch

-Goal: Add an application `chromium`.
+Goal: Build and register a fully labeled `chromium` application container with an abcdesktop.io instance.

 ## Requirements

 You need to have:

-- kubernetes cluster ready to run whith abcdesktop.io installed.
+- A Kubernetes cluster with abcdesktop.io installed and running.
-- `kubectl` command-line tool must be configured to communicate with your cluster.
+- `kubectl` configured to communicate with your cluster.
-- `docker` command line must be installed to build the image.
+- `docker` command-line tool installed to build the image.
-- your own public or private container registry.
+- Your own public or private container registry.

 ## Create a simple application `chromium`

-To illustrate a simple application, we will install `chromium` inside a container.
+To illustrate how to package a web browser as an abcdesktop.io application, we will install `chromium` inside a container image.

-* Create a Dockerfile to install `chromium` application from `debian` container image
+* Create a Dockerfile to install the `chromium` application from a `debian` base image

 ```Dockerfile
 FROM debian